pughlab/BCa_ATACSEQ_Project/README.md

 **mutRatePvalue()**: Using the Binomial test calculate the P value for each mutation followed by FDR adjustment.

 **RunMutRate_Merge.R**: The main pipeline used to execute the analysis.

+# modMEMOs (Modified MEMOS)
+Modified version of the previously published tool MEMOS (Mazrooei et al. 2019).

+This tool is designed to identify significant enrichment of mutations within transcription factor binding sites and flanking regions. modMEMOs can be run using either ChIP-seq or ATAC-seq data.

+## Running modMEMOS
+**Required data**

+* Mutation calls SNVs (.vcf)
+* Peaks of interest (from ChIP- or ATAC-seq or both) (.bed)
+* Fasta reference file (.fa)
+* Transcription factor's position weight matrix (.pfm)

+**modMEMOS-wrapper.sh**: the main pipeline used to execute the modMEMOs analysis.

+**shuffleTest.sh**: Will randomly shuffle transcription factor sites, overlap these regions with mutation calls and count the number of SNVs.
+This process is repeated ${NUM} times.

+**modMEMOS_ATAC_Plus_ChIP.sh**: A bash script used to prepare bed and fasta files required to run modMEMOs and to execute modMEMOS-wrapper.sh.

 # Authors
 Rene Quevedo